Benita2001/BitSentry/README.md

 ## The Problem

-Every AI trading agent on Bitget is a black box.
+Every AI trading agent a black box.
 When it loses money, nobody knows why.
 When it violates risk rules, nothing stops it.
 When its strategy degrades, there is no instrument to detect it before the losses mount.

 BitSentry fixes this.